rapidsai/docs/releases/planning.md

 | PR-Reviewer approved | PRs move **automatically** to this column when approved by reviewer |
 | Done | Issues and PRs that are closed will **automatically** be moved to this column |

-**IMPORTANT:** By leveraging the release board for issues, Project Leads can _schedule_ issues by placing them in the appropriate column and then _prioritize_ issues by dragging & sorting the issues from highest priority at the top of the column to lowest at the bottom.
+**IMPORTANT:** By leveraging the Release board for issues, Project Leads can _schedule_ issues by placing them in the appropriate column and then _prioritize_ issues by dragging & sorting the issues from highest priority at the top of the column to lowest at the bottom.
+We can also use labels on the issues/PRs to filter and _prioritize_ work.

 #### Using the release board
 - Assigning and priortizing work